zhikangfan-jyd/toploansadviser/content/reviews/rocket-mortgage.md

 <div class="title-box"><img src="/data/images/r-9.webp"/><h2 class="title">How Can You Qualify?</h2></div>

-The next thing to know after going through the customer's reviews is who could qualify for Rocket Mortgage.
+The next thing to know after going through the customer's reviews is <a href="/best-fha-lenders" target="_blank" rel="noopener noreferrer">who could qualify for Rocket Mortgage</a>.
 Here is a breakdown of the eligibility criteria for each type of Rocket Mortgage:

 - Have a minimum credit score of 580 to qualify for an FHA loan.
 This also requires a down payment of at least 3.5%.